turingschool/curriculum/source/projects/javascript/jquery/jscart.markdown

 alert("Adding " + $(this).attr('id') + " to the cart." );
 ```

 Try it in the browser.
 Looks promising, right?
 That's pulling the id that we set which holds the product id from the data array.
-Our cart could use that information to find the item in the inventory, get it's price, etc.
+Our cart could use that information to find the item in the inventory, get its price, etc.

 #### Building Up the Cart